GoranGit/Dentist-Space-ASP.NET-MVC/README.md

 Once users are authorized they can send requests to the dentists or to the administrator of the system to become a patients or dentists properly.

 ##Admin
-Can register new dentists to the system and can manage informations about the posts, doctors etc.
+Can register new dentists to the system and can manage informations about their own posts, doctors etc.

 ##Dentists
-Can review all their patients and attach documents for them and can accept requests from patients and review all their
+Can review all their patients, attach medical records, accept requests from patients, post stories and researches in the public and private as well.

 ### Technologies